 Employment Contracts Act; Law of Obligations Act

-A definition of business transfer can be found in paragraph 180 of the Law of Obligations Act, which states that the transferor of an enterprise may undertake to transfer the enterprise to the transferee on the basis of a contract with the transferee.
+A definition of business transfer can be found in paragraph 180 of the Law of Obligations Act, which states that the transferor of an enterprise or transfer of part of enterprise (paragraph 185) may undertake to transfer the enterprise to the transferee on the basis of a contract with the transferee.
 An enterprise may also be transferred pursuant to law.
 An enterprise comprises the things, rights and obligations relating to and in the service of the management of the enterprise, including contracts relating to the enterprise.

 No information available.

 Eurofound welcomes feedback and updates on this regulation